the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-virtualmachine.md

 A hypervisor is software which allows virtual machines to interact with host machines hardware at a low level.
 [This](https://www.redhat.com/en/topics/virtualization/what-is-a-hypervisor) article from Red Hat gives a good overview.
 ```

+Vagrant environments can be packed into [boxes](https://developer.hashicorp.com/vagrant/docs/boxes).
+When using Vagrant you will most likely start from an existing box and build your environment on top of it.
+You can browse and search for public boxes [here](https://app.vagrantup.com/boxes/search).

+After deploying a box, Vagrant can also use [provisioners](https://developer.hashicorp.com/vagrant/docs/provisioning) to apply further configuration.
+This is useful to adapt a generic box to a specific purpose, for example by installing packages.
+Provisioning can be as simple as a shell script but can also incorporate powerful configuration management tools like [Ansible](https://docs.ansible.com/ansible/latest/index.html), [Puppet](https://puppet.com/) and [Chef](https://www.chef.io/).